Midpoint Order

 • Execution is not guaranteed; a counterparty (another midpoint order or dark pool liquidity) must be available.

-When a trader submits a midpoint order, the broker's system or the exchange's matching engine constantly monitors the best bid and ask prices.
-For example, if a stock is trading at $10.00 (Bid) / $10.10 (Ask), the midpoint is $10.05.
-A midpoint buy order will sit at $10.05.
-If the market moves up to $10.02 / $10.12, the midpoint order automatically rep-rices itself to $10.07.
-This "pegging" mechanism ensures the order is always competitive but never pays the full spread.
-Critically, midpoint orders are usually "hidden."
-They do not appear on the Level 2 order book screens that retail traders see.
-They sit in a "dark" layer of liquidity.
-Execution happens only when another trader sends a corresponding order—either another midpoint order or an aggressive market order that is routed to check for hidden midpoint liquidity before hitting the displayed quotes.
-This stealth nature is a feature, not a bug, preventing the order from influencing the market price before it is filled.
+When a trader submits a midpoint order through their broker, the broker's system—or the exchange's internal matching engine—begins a process of constant, high-speed monitoring of the best bid and ask prices across all relevant venues.
+For example, consider a stock that is currently trading with a quote of $10.00 (Bid) / $10.10 (Ask).
+The mathematical midpoint is exactly $10.05.
+A midpoint buy order submitted at this moment will sit "darkly" at $10.05.
+If the market moves upward and the quote changes to $10.02 / $10.12, the midpoint order instantly and automatically "re-prices" itself to the new center point of $10.07.
+This dynamic "pegging" mechanism ensures that the order remains competitive and at the absolute front of the line for price improvement, without ever overpaying for liquidity.
+Critically, midpoint orders are almost always "hidden."
+They do not appear on the Level 2 or Level 3 order book screens that most traders use to gauge market depth.
+Instead, they exist in a "dark" layer of liquidity that only interacts with other orders when a specific set of criteria are met.
+Execution typically happens only when another trader sends a corresponding order—either another hidden midpoint order looking for a match, or an "aggressive" market order that has been specifically routed to "sweep" for hidden liquidity before it is allowed to hit the displayed, higher-cost quotes.
+This stealthy nature prevents the large order from influencing the market price before it can be filled.

 Step-by-Step Guide to Using Midpoint Orders